Michael-F-Ellis/tbon/README.md

 Tbon borrows ideas from Lilypond, ABC, and music21's TinyNotation.
 What makes it different is that it's never necessary to explicity specify a note duration (e.g. 1/2, 1/4) or a meter (e.g. 4/4, 6/8, etc).
 Beats are groups of notes separated by whitespace.

+Tbon aims to be the fastest way to enter pitches, rhythms, meter and dynamic levels from a computer keyboard.

+Tbon produces MIDI files with tempo, key, and meter changes correctly specified.
+So far, I've verified that the files can be imported to:
+  * MuseScore -- A very popular freeware notation editor.
+  * Reaper -- An inexpensive commercial DAW that runs on Windows and OS X
+  * Logic Pro X -- Professional DAW from Apple.
+(OS X only)
+  * QMidi - low-cost commercial player app.

+Any DAW or notation program that correctly reads MIDI files should be able to import, play, and edit the files produced by Tbon.
+(Note: Garage Band does not support changes of meter in imported MIDI files.
+I don't recommend it.)

 ## Installation
 There's no installer at present so you'll need to clone the repo or copy the files.